lithium-tech/iceberg-cxx/tests/meta_perf/README.md

 # Usability

 You can use this tool for profiling CPU usage during GetScanMetadata function.
-Here is a short guide how you can do this on Linux:
+Here is a short guide how to do this on Linux:

 1. Download linux-common-tools, which contains perf util